Fesenko printing house

 Efim Fesenko was one of the first in the country to publish books for readers from among the people.
 The printing house printed a wide variety of products: books - from luxurious publications to brochures, icons, small images, lined notebooks.
-In addition, Efim Fesenko published a lot of Ukrainian literature, and after the revolution, banknotes of the Ukrainian People's Republic were printed in his printing house.
+In addition, Efim Fesenko published large amounts of Ukrainian literature, and after the revolution, banknotes of the Ukrainian People's Republic were printed in his printing house.

 The building of the Fesenko printing house is a monument of cultural heritage.